-In the construction business, everything comes down to the contract.
-And that’s unfortunate because most of the people who make up the construction industry aren’t lawyers, they’re contractors, builders, and suppliers!
-They haven’t spent their professional lives learning how to interpret contract clauses and the intricacies of construction law — they’ve spent their careers building things!
+In the construction business, everything comes down to the construction contract.
+And that’s unfortunate because most of the people who make up the construction industry aren’t lawyers, they’re contractors, builders, and suppliers.
+They haven’t spent their professional lives learning how to interpret contract clauses and the intricacies of construction law — they’ve spent their careers building things.

 But this unfortunate (yet completely understandable) lack of legal knowledge in the industry doesn’t change the fact that millions of construction contracts are signed each and every year by people who probably don’t always know exactly what the terms of the contract mean.